AdobeDocs/commerce-operations.en/help/tools/observation-for-adobe-commerce/oac-infra.md

 ## [!UICONTROL vCPU tier view over timeline]

 The **[!UICONTROL vCPU tier view over timeline]** frame shows vCPU tier view across the selected timeframe of more than 24 hours.
-This frame looks at the number of vCPUs assigned to the New Relic application name shown.
+This frame looks at the number of vCPUs assigned to the [!DNL New Relic] application name shown.
 It will show both cluster upsizes and downsizes.
 ![vCPU tier view over timeline](../../assets/tools/observation-for-adobe-commerce/vcpu-tier-24.jpg)

 ## [!UICONTROL vCPU tier view over timeline BY NODE]